walkermatt/gridref/README.md

     "216650.0 771250.0"   => NN1665071250 (The Ben Nevis)
     "[438700 114800]"     => SU387148 (The Ordnance Survey offices in Southampton)
     "533600 180500"       => TQ3360080500 (The Tower of London)

-The `gridref.core` namespace defines the functions `gridref2coord` and `coord2gridref` that support converting between a grid reference and coordinate pair.

 ## CLI